Voice and Swallowing

 Difficulty in swallowing (dysphagia) is common among all age groups, especially the elderly.
 The term dysphagia refers to the feeling of difficulty passing food or liquid from the mouth to the stomach.
 Difficulties in swallowing rarely represent a more serious disease, such as a tumor or a progressive neurological disorder.
-If the difficulty does not clear up by itself in a short period of time, additional treatment options may be suggested.
+If the difficulty does not clear up by itself in a short period of time, evaluation is prudent.

-- a sensation of a foreign body or lump in the throat
+- A sensation of a foreign body or lump in throat

-Many swallowing disorders can be treated with medication prescribed by your doctor or avilable over the counter.
+Many swallowing disorders can be treated with medication prescribed by your doctor or are available over the counter.
 Drugs that slow stomach acid production, muscle relaxants, and antacids are a few of the many medicines available.
 Treatment is tailored to the particular cause of the swallowing disorder.

-Gastro esophageal reflux can often be treated by changing eating and living habits in these ways:
+Gastro esophageal reflux is a frequent cause of throat symptoms and can often be treated by changing eating and living habits in these ways.

 - If these don’t help, antacids between meals and at bedtime may provide relief.